TutsWiki/source/content/blog/angular6/angular6-features.md

 ### CLI Workspaces

 CLI can now support workspaces with multiple projects. ```angular-cli.json``` has been renamed to ```angular.json```.
-Each workspace can have multiple projects, each project can have targets and each target can have configuration.
+Each workspace can have multiple projects, each project can have targets and each target can have a configuration.

 ![CLI workspaces in Angular 6](/images/cli-workspaces.png "CLI workspaces")

 ### RxJS v6

 Angular 6 supports [RxJS v6](https://rxjs-dev.firebaseapp.com/).
 RxJS v6 ensures that only those modules are bundled in production that are being used by your application.
-If you are moving from previous version to Angular 6 then you have to change import statements and operator usage to make your application work.
+If you are moving from the previous version to Angular 6 then you have to change import statements and operator usage to make your application work.
 But if you don't want to change then you can use this new package ```rxjs-compat``` which provides backward compatibility.

 ### Long Term Support

-Angular team announced to provide long term support for all major releases starting from version 4.
+Angular team announced to provide long-term support for all major releases starting from version 4.
 LTS will include 6 months of active development + 12 months of security patches and critical bug fixes.

 ### Other Changes: